ReddyvariSai/kali-penetration-testing-toolkit/2. Footprinting and Reconnaissance/Passive Reconnaissance/SpiderFoot.md

 <img width="1918" height="1018" alt="image" src="https://github.com/user-attachments/assets/3f2b3b36-d6e0-403c-bf3b-8e5fd6c9ae7c" />

+Click the New Scan tab in the GUI.

 ---
 <img width="1919" height="1019" alt="image" src="https://github.com/user-attachments/assets/c61a17a2-1900-4b37-8a33-85a69f430f17" />

+Enter a name for the scan and select a target.
+In this case, we will use HACKTHEBOX.COM.

 ---
 <img width="1699" height="536" alt="image" src="https://github.com/user-attachments/assets/3baee175-a699-404f-bbed-8d1d271ff00b" />

+Select the scan use case as Footprint.

+Note: The All use case scan may use active scanning.
+Unless you have permission to scan the target, you should avoid this setting.
+To be completely safe, the Passive use case should avoid any problems with unauthorized scanning.

 ---
 <img width="1115" height="610" alt="Screenshot 2026-04-22 132149" src="https://github.com/user-attachments/assets/d1b81802-bda0-46f8-8b68-63fd534cdd8c" />